Where We Work

 Cameroon

-International Medical Corps is working in refugee camps—in Adamawa, East, Far North, North and Northwest—and with some of the most vulnerable populations in Cameroon to implement health programs that include disease surveillance, nutrition activities, prevention and treatment of violence against women and girls, mental health and psychosocial support (MHPSS) and child protection.
+International Medical Corps is working in refugee camps—in Adamawa, East, Far North, North and Northwest—and with some of the most vulnerable populations in Cameroon to implement health programs that address disease, nutrition, violence against women and girls, mental health and psychosocial support (MHPSS) and child protection.

 The Challenges